Vodyanoy

-Vodyanoy is said to appear as a naked old man with a frog-like face, greenish beard, and long hair, with his body covered in algae and muck, usually covered in black fish scales; сonsequently, he is often dubbed "grandfather" or "forefather" by the local people.
-He has webbed paws instead of hands, a fish's tail, and eyes that burn like red-hot coals.
-He usually rides along his river on a half-sunken log, making loud splashes.
-Local drownings are said to be the work of the vodyanoy (or rusalkas).
+He may appear to be a naked man with a pot belly (and bald-headed) wearing a hat and belt of reeds and rushes, conflicting with other accounts ascribing him green hair and a long green beard.
+The varying look has been attributed in commentary to his shape-shifting ability.
 When angered, the vodyanoy breaks dams, washes down water mills, and drowns people and animals.
 Consequently, fishermen, millers, and also bee-keepers make sacrifices to appease him.
 The vodyanoy would sometimes drag people down to his underwater dwelling to serve him as slaves.

+The vodník in Czechia or Slovakia were said to use colored ribbons (sometimes impersonating peddlers, but also tying them to grass, etc., as lures in the landscape) to attract humans near water in order to snatch them.